nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 # <img src="images/smarthomebot-logo.png" width="50"> SmartHomeBot User Guide

 SmartHomeBot is a **desktop application that consolidates all home appliance’s control into a centralized system via a Command Line Interface (CLI)**.
-It isis designed to assist disabled individuals with difficulties to perform tasks like switching On/Off Appliances at home.
+It is designed to assist disabled individuals with difficulties to perform tasks like switching On/Off Appliances at home.
 Users can also review and monitor electricity usage; having a clearer picture of their electrical usage patterns.
 SmartHomeBot has an auto-save feature that will automatically save all the appliances' data